cloudxabide/ocp.clouditoutloud.com/Scripts/30_infra_machinesets.md

 done

 wget <blah - machineset template> machineset-infra-aws.ocp.clouditoutloud.com.yaml
-# Taking the Zones we discovered, we need to create a machineset for each
+# Using the Zones we discovered, we need to create a machineset for each

-# Need to replace:
+# Using evnsubst - need to replace:
 # INFRASTRUCTURE_ID AMI_ID AWS_REGION AWS_ZONE
 for AWS_ZONE in $ZONES
 do
  envsubst < blah template  > machineset-infra-aws-${AWS_ZONE}.ocp.clouditoutloud.com.yaml
 done

+# Create machineset for each AZ
+for AWS_ZONE in $ZONES
+do
+  oc create -f  machineset-infra-aws-${AWS_ZONE}.ocp.clouditoutloud.com.yaml done

 exit 0